German Shepherd vs Labrador RetrieverLast updated: by Jessi Larson

 Speaking of shedding season, your home might be covered in their hair once or twice a year when they drop their coat.
 Frequent brushing during these times can reduce the hair around your house.

-Also a double coat, the Labrador Retriever’s coat is thick and actually water repellent.
-It needs to be brushed occasionally, but not as often as the German Shepherd’s.
+Also, a double coat, the Labrador Retriever’s coat is thick and water repellent.
+It must be brushed occasionally but not as often as the German Shepherd’s.

 Watch out for the changing of the seasons, however.
 When a Labrador Retriever loses its coat twice a year, your entire house will be covered in fur.

 Both breeds need regular baths and teeth brushing to prevent dental issues.
 They must also have their nails regularly trimmed to reduce pain and structural issues.

 The health of the German Shepherd vs Labrador Retriever is fairly similar between the two breeds.
 Both are relatively healthy breeds, though they each h some diseases common to their breeds.

 - Hip dysplasia